General spin models from noncollinear spin density functional theory and spin-cluster expansion: Introduction

 \section{Introduction}

-Recent advances in spintronic materials and technologies have been substantial, laying the groundwork for ultrafast, energy-efficient devices that exploit atomic-scale magnetic order and spin dynamics \cite{Hirohata2020-fd, Bai2024-ib}.
-In parallel, first-principles methods---especially density functional theory (DFT)~\cite{Hohenberg1964-yl, Kohn1965-fb}---have become central to the understanding and design of magnetic and spintronic materials.
+Recent advances in spintronic materials and technologies have been substantial, laying the groundwork for ultrafast, energy-efficient devices that exploit atomic-scale magnetic order and spin dynamics~\cite{Hirohata2020-fd, Bai2024-ib}.
+In parallel, first-principles methods---especially density functional theory (DFT)~\cite{Hohenberg1964-yl, Kohn1965-fb}---have become central for the understanding and design of magnetic and spintronic materials.
 However, fully \textit{ab initio} treatments often reach practical limits when addressing finite-temperature magnetism and mesoscopic spin dynamics.
-Consequently, a broad class of statistical-mechanical models that coarse-grain the spin degrees of freedom has been developed \cite{Skubic2008-kz, Yu-Lavrentiev2010-qx, Lavrentiev2011-dk, Evans2014-ng, Eriksson2017-lp, Yamada2019-vb}.
-A natural coarse-graining is to map the electronic system onto a classical spin model---a classical spin Hamiltonian that retains the orientations of local magnetic moments as degrees of freedom while integrating out charge and longitudinal fluctuations---so that the energy of a spin configuration is expressed through effective interaction parameters.
+Consequently, a broad class of statistical-mechanical models that coarse-grain the spin degrees of freedom has been developed~\cite{Skubic2008-kz, Yu-Lavrentiev2010-qx, Lavrentiev2011-dk, Evans2014-ng, Eriksson2017-lp, Yamada2019-vb, Rinaldi2024-wk}.
+A natural coarse-graining is to map the electronic system onto a classical spin Hamiltonian that retains only the orientations of local magnetic moments as degrees of freedom.
+The remaining electronic degrees of freedom, including charge and longitudinal-amplitude fluctuations, are thereby absorbed into effective interaction parameters that reproduce the energy of a given spin configuration.